Climate Control for better growth, yield and pack out

 Greenhouse roof design

 Commercial Greenhouse roof designs range from the domed or tunnel roof profiles to the opening sawtooth or gullwing venting roofs.

 The domed designs allow the greatest amount sunlight to be transmitted on an annual basis and are more cost effective to build.

 The sawtooth or gullwing designs provide effective natural ventilation and hot air release which are the single most important features in a greenhouse design.
 The growth and health of a crop is directly dependent on plants accessing an environment that promotes transpiration, fresh air and adequate levels of carbon dioxide, and inhibits the development of disease.

 This is achieved when the greenhouse air is continually replaced and there is positive air movement through the crop.

 The height of a commercial greenhouse is important for the quality of the greenhouse environment.

 Increased height provides increased air volume and promotes a more stable environment, lower maximum temperatures and less variability in both temperature and relative humidity.

 Side wall heights of between 2m and 5m are recommended with a roof heights starting at 3.5m and increasing to 8m.

-Adequate side wall height is also required to accomodate climate control equipment such as internal screens and fogging systems.
+Adequate side wall height is also required to accommodate climate control equipment such as internal screens and fogging systems.